 Montgomery, who has fished the Bassmaster Elite Series since 2011, lives in Blacksburg, S.C., near where Interstate 85 crosses into North Carolina.
-That puts him close to many well-known Carolina lakes, including Hartwell, Murray, Wylie and Norman.
-All reservoirs, they have one more thing in common — lots and lots of boat docks.
-These manmade structures are their best, and many times only, shallow-water cover.
-Each one sees multiple anglers every day, making the bass that swim under them difficult to catch.
+That puts him close to many well-known Carolina lakes, including Hartwell, Murray, Wylie, and Norman.
+They have one more thing in common — lots and lots of boat docks.
+These manmade structures are their best and often only shallow-water cover.
+Each one sees multiple anglers daily, making catching the bass that swim under them challenging.
 So successful bass anglers in these parts have mastered dock fishing, and their best tactic is skipping their lures far under them.

 You need the right lure if you want to skip docks well.
 While Montgomery will try a bladed jig or swimbait, he always reaches for a jig first.
 “With a jig, you can do a lot of different things,” he said.
 You can swim, pull or hop them, and sometimes all three during the same cast.

-More often than not, bass anglers choose jigs with wide-gap hooks, which quickly and firmly grab bass.
-But few take time to consider the hook’s diameter, beyond whether it’s heavy or light wire.
+Frequently, bass anglers choose jigs with wide-gap hooks, which quickly and firmly grab bass.
+But few consider the hook’s diameter beyond whether it’s heavy or light wire.
 Montgomery wants one that falls in between.
-If it’s too thin, he said it can bend when it hits something, such as a post, while on its way under a dock.
+He said it could bend if it’s too thin when it hits something like a post while on its way under a dock.
 But he doesn’t want its gauge to be so heavy that braid is required to drive home its point.

 One aspect of jigs that isn’t often considered is how the skirt is attached.
-“There is a lot of force when you’re skipping a jig,” Montgomery said.
-Each time a loose skirt twists, turns or slides down, it robs momentum, cutting skipping distance.
-They also can cover the hook’s point, which can ruin a cast or worse, interfere with a hookset.
+“There is a lot of force when skipping a jig,” Montgomery said.
+Each time a loose skirt twists, turns, or slides down, it robs momentum, cutting skipping distance.
+They also can cover the hook’s point, which can ruin a cast or, worse, interfere with a hookset.
 But they always waste valuable fishing time as you straighten them out.

-Some of the best skipping jigs, such as the North Carolina-made Shooter brand, are hand tied.
+Some of the best skipping jigs, such as the North Carolina-made Shooter brand, are hand-tied.
 Several wraps and a dab of head cement make sure skirts stay put.
 Montgomery said the Strike King skipping jig offers a new solution.
-The back of the head is shaped to exactly fit the skirt collar.
+The back of the head is shaped to fit the skirt collar exactly.
 Without room to move, it remains perfectly in place.

 Nearly every skip Montgomery makes is with a 1/2-ounce jig.
-It generates enough momentum to go farther with less effort.
-If he’s skipping a jig into extremely shallow water, though, he’ll tie on a 3/8-ounce model.
+It generates enough momentum to go further with less effort.
+If he’s skipping a jig into extremely shallow water, he’ll tie on a 3/8-ounce model.

-Montgomery’s favorite color is blue craw, a mix of green pumpkin, powder blue and pearl.
+Montgomery’s favorite color is blue craw, a mix of green pumpkin, powder blue, and pearl.
 “It works in clear and dingy water,” he said.
 But you can’t go wrong by matching the local forage.
-If you are skipping docks along a rocky bank, try a jig that’s green pumpkin and orange or another crawfish imitator.
-And if you’re targeting docks surrounded by bluegill beds in the back of a bay, try one in Texas craw, watermelon with red flake or pumpkin seed.
+If skipping docks along a rocky bank, try a green pumpkin, orange jig, or another crawfish imitator.
+And if you’re targeting docks surrounded by bluegill beds in the back of a bay, try one in Texas craw, watermelon with a red flake, or pumpkin seed.

-Montgomery said beginning skippers may find success quicker by using a similar sized monofilament line.
+Montgomery said beginning skippers might find success quicker using a similar monofilament line.
 It’s limper than fluorocarbon, making it easier to control and more forgiving, resulting in fewer backlashes.

-While the right reel is important, Montgomery said it’s vital to select the right rod.
+While the right reel is essential, Montgomery said selecting the right rod is vital.
 First, you want a short rod, which he said is easier to cast accurately than a long rod.
 But what you consider short depends on your height.
 That’s why he helped Daiwa design two skipping rods.
-Both are fast action, heavy power and rated for the same weight lures and lines, but each is a different length.
+Both are fast action, heavy power, and rated for the same weight lures and lines, but each is a different length.
 The shorter one is 6 feet 9 inches.
 “If you’re a taller guy like me — I’m 6-3 — use the 7-1,” he said.

 You want to release the line when your jig is closest to the water.
 That ensures the first skip is only a glance off the surface, leaving enough momentum to continue skipping under the piece of cover you are fishing.

 It takes minutes — unless during rush hour — to drive from ever-growing Charlotte, N.C., to 32,500-acre Lake Norman.
-It’s the largest lake entirely within the state and popular with anglers and people who like to live lakeside.
-Stretches of bank without docks are rare.
-Most of the structures have bass swimming under them and boats tied to their cleats.
+It’s the largest lake in the state and popular with anglers and people who like to live lakeside.
+Stretches of banks without docks are rare.
+Most structures have bass swimming under them and boats tied to their cleats.
 “I once skipped [a jig] under one there and hit the pontoon [boat] pretty bad,” Montgomery said.
-Hearing the clank that was surely loud enough to scare every bass in the vicinity, Montgomery’s fishing partner asked if he had ever caught one after that happens.
-While Montgomery was trying to remember an instance, a 6-pound 9-ounce bass grabbed his jig.
+Hearing the clank that was indeed loud enough to scare every bass in the vicinity, Montgomery’s fishing partner asked if he had ever caught one after that happens.
+While Montgomery tried to remember an instance, a 6-pound 9-ounce bass grabbed his jig.